joshbalfour/node-cognitive-services/README.md

 ##### Description

 Trigger a recommendation model build.
 Before triggering a build you first must upload catalog and usage data.
-Once a build is triggered you will receive an <i>operation</i> that you can use to track the build status, or to cancel the build operation.<p>There are 3 types of builds: a <i>Recommendation</i> build, a <i>Rank</i> build and an <i> FBT (frequently bought together) build.</i></p><p>The recommendation build's purpose is to generate a recommendation model used for predictions.
-Predictions (for this type of build) come in two flavors: <br><p>* <i>Item to Item recommendations (I2I)</i><br>Given an item or a list of items this option will predict a list of items that are likely to be of high interest. </p><p>* <i>User to Item recommendations (U2I) </i><br>Given a user id (and optionally a list of items) this option will predict a list of items that are likely to be of high interest for the given user (and its additional choice of items).
-The U2I recommendations are based on the history of items that were of interest for the user up to the time the model was built.</p><p>An FBT (Frequently bought together) build is yet another recommendations algorithm called sometimes a "conservative" recommender, which is good for catalogs that are not homogeneous in nature (homogeneous: books, movies, some food, fashion; non-homogeneous: computer and devices, cross-domain, highly diverse).</p><p><b>Note:</b> If the usage files that you uploaded contain the optional field "event type" then for FBT modelling only "Purchase" events will be used.
-If no event type is provided all events will be considered as purchase.</p><p>A rank build is a technical build that allows you to learn about the usefulness of your features.
-It is not currently supported on this API version.</p>
+Once a build is triggered you will receive an operation that you can use to track the build status, or to cancel the build operation.There are 3 types of builds: a Recommendation build, a Rank build and an  FBT (frequently bought together) build.The recommendation build's purpose is to generate a recommendation model used for predictions.
+Predictions (for this type of build) come in two flavors: * Item to Item recommendations (I2I)Given an item or a list of items this option will predict a list of items that are likely to be of high interest. * User to Item recommendations (U2I) Given a user id (and optionally a list of items) this option will predict a list of items that are likely to be of high interest for the given user (and its additional choice of items).
+The U2I recommendations are based on the history of items that were of interest for the user up to the time the model was built.An FBT (Frequently bought together) build is yet another recommendations algorithm called sometimes a "conservative" recommender, which is good for catalogs that are not homogeneous in nature (homogeneous: books, movies, some food, fashion; non-homogeneous: computer and devices, cross-domain, highly diverse).Note: If the usage files that you uploaded contain the optional field "event type" then for FBT modelling only "Purchase" events will be used.
+If no event type is provided all events will be considered as purchase.A rank build is a technical build that allows you to learn about the usefulness of your features.
+It is not currently supported on this API version.

 ##### Parameters